raamcosta/compose-destinations-docs/docusaurus/docs/arguments/nav-host-parameters.md

             navigator = destinationsNavigator, // destinationsNavigator is a `DestinationsNavigator` (also lazily evaluated) backStackEntry = navBackStackEntry, // navBackStackEntry is a `DestinationScope` field scaffoldState = scaffoldState,
-            resultBackNavigator = resultBackNavigator(), // needed if "SomeScreen" needs to send argument back to previous screen resultRecipient = resultRecipient(), // needed if "SomeScreen" needs to receive results from a forward screen )
+            resultBackNavigator = resultBackNavigator(resultTypeNameNavType), // needed if "SomeScreen" needs to send argument back to previous screen resultRecipient = resultRecipient(resultTypeNameNavType), // needed if "SomeScreen" needs to receive results from a forward screen
+        )
     }
 }